-Responsible Party Steps Required/Timing Student The student must submit a written appeal to the Student Services Director or designee.
+Responsible Party Steps Required/Timing The student must submit a written appeal to the Student Services Director or designee.
 The appeal must include: An explanation of the circumstances that prevented the student from meeting SAP along with any relevant supporting documentation.
 An explanation of what has changed that will allow the student to meet SAP going forward.
 The student's plan to ensure he or she will be successful if the appeal is accepted.
-Appeals for FA probation will be considered only if there are mitigating circumstances that prevented a student from meeting SAP expectations.
+Student Appeals for FA probation will be considered only if there are mitigating circumstances that prevented a student from meeting SAP expectations.
 Mitigating circumstances include, but are not limited to, death in the family, serious illness, transportation issues, family emergencies and work-related scheduling issues.
-Appeals to establish FA probation and the Appeals Board to adjudicate, a student has two options: (a) take a leave of absence from the course following the FA warning payment period if one is available, or (b) begin attending the next course with the understanding that should the appeal be denied, he or she would not receive Title IV funds and is responsible for any tuition and fees incurred for that course.
+Appeals to establish FA probation status must be submitted within one week of the student being notified he or she has failed to meet the terms of FA warning status.
+To allow adequate time for student submission of an appeal for FA probation and the Appeals Board to adjudicate, a student has two options: (a) take a leave of absence from the course following the FA warning payment period if one is available, or (b) begin attending the next course with the understanding that should the appeal be denied, he or she would not receive Title IV funds and is responsible for any tuition and fees incurred for that course.
+Appeals to re-enroll can be submitted at any time.
+However, the student will not be eligible to re-enroll until at least six weeks after termination.
 Appeals Board The board reviews the appeal and the student's record to ensure he or she can meet CGPA, POP and MTF requirements by graduation then makes a determination to accept or deny the appeal.
-Appeals for FA probation will be reviewed by the end of week 2 of the subsequent course.
+Dodiu Appeals for FA probation will be reviewed by the end of week 2 of the subsequent course.
 Appeals to re-enroll will be reviewed within 7 days of receipt of the appeal.
-Student Services Director or Designee The Director or designee informs the student of the decision by the Appeals Board within 24 hours.
-For approved appeals of FA probation: If it is not possible for the student to meet SAP by the next checkpoint, the Student Services Director or designee will partner with the student to develop an academic plan.
+The Director or designee informs the student of the decision by the Appeals Board within 24 hours.
+Student Services Director or Designee For approved appeals of FA probation: If it is not possible for the student to meet SAP by the next checkpoint, the Student Services Director or designee will partner with the student to develop an academic plan.
 The plan outlines expectations of the student, specific benchmark goals the student must meet at the subsequent checkpoint and the deadline for the student to meet CGPA, POP and MTF expectations.
 The plan must be developed and implemented within 48 hours of appeal approval.
 The student will be placed on FA probation status and have Title IV eligibility reinstated for one payment period or the length of his or her academic plan.
 The student must meet SAP standards by the end of the payment period or the terms and benchmark goals set in the academic plan to maintain eligibility.